Spuffynism/hibp-client/README.md

 # hibp-client

-hibp-client is a clojure library that wraps the [Have I been pwned API](https://haveibeenpwned.com/API/v2).
+hibp-client is a clojure library that wraps the [Have I been pwned API v3](https://haveibeenpwned.com/API/v3).

 ## Usage

 See [examples](test/hibp_client/examples.clj).

+Some calls need an api key.
+See [Authorisation](https://haveibeenpwned.com/API/v3#Authorisation) from the official HIBP documentation.

 ## Installation